 About the Program

 Another unique feature of the program is our requirement to use only public transportation.
-Yes, that means getting from point A to point B by bus, train, and foot.
+Yes, that means getting from point A to point B by bus, metro train, bike, and foot.
 Private cars are not permitted in the program during the semester.
 This is a student’s opportunity to interact with people they would not have otherwise met.